-Please consult the academic timetable for information on courses that will be offered in 2018-2019, including when they will be scheduled.
+Please consult the academic timetable for information on courses that will be offered in 2019-2020, including when they will be scheduled.

-" INDG 1001H: Foundations of Indigenous Studies (ICR)
+" INDG 1001H: The Foundation for Reconciliation (ICR)

-Provides a foundation for an informed and critical discussion of Indigenous peoples in Canada with links to Indigenous peoples of the world.
-Using multiple perspectives, we develop a more complex understanding of Indigenous societies, the issues they face, how these issues are dealt with, and the relationship between Indigenous and non-Indigenous peoples, cultures, societies, and states.
+Provides a foundation for an informed and critical discussion of Indigenous peoples in Canada and the relationship between Indigenous and non-Indigenous peoples, cultures, societies, and states.
+The course explores the rationale for and need for the Canadian national project of reconciliation.
 Excludes INDG 1000Y.

-" INDG 1002H: Critical Incidents in Indigenous Life (ICR)
+" INDG 1002H: Critical Incidents in Modern Indigenous Life (ICR)

 Examines a selection of critical incidents in Indigenous life and history.
-Using a four directions analytical model, we examine and discuss issues that shape the daily lives of Indigenous peoples in Canada and the world.
+Using the lens of cultural and political reimagination we examine and discuss issues and ideas that shape the daily lives of Indigenous peoples in Canada and the world.
 Excludes INDG 1000Y.